StudioEtrange/goconfig-cli/README.md

 	./tool.sh build-cross

 cross-compiled version of goconfig-cli are in release folder

+NOTE : _godep_ is used to stick version of dependencies

 NOTE : _gonative_ and _gox_ are used for cross-compile
 * see : https://github.com/mitchellh/gox